How to Become an Interior Designer: Understanding Scale - The Focal Point Skip to main content

 Not everyone comprehends mathematics as easily as others.
 If you’re someone who struggles with calculations (we feel you), perhaps the above sounds a bit confusing.
 However, once you grasp the core concepts, you’ll find that the math is actually quite simple!

 There are two helpful tricks that can make your life easier.
-These tricks will help you figure out real-life measurements when looking at a scale drawing – or figure out scaled-down measurements based on real-life.
+These tricks will help you figure out real-life measurements when looking at a scale drawing – or, on the flip side, figure out scaled-down measurements based on real-life.

 Floorplan measurement ÷ scale = real-life measurement